DTegano/NHL-Prediction-using-Machine-Learning/README.md

 This is part 2 of my main overall project.
 In order to predict games, the NHL data needs to be structured in a specific way.
 If you're unfamiliar with this process or haven't read Part 1 of this project, please check out this link: https://github.com/DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning

-<b> * Editor Note </b> Towards the end of my project when optimizing my model, I'll note that I added the 2015-2016 and 2016-2017 seasons as additional training data.
+<b> * Editor's Note: </b> Towards the end of my project when optimizing my model, I'll note that I added the 2015-2016 and 2016-2017 seasons as additional training data.

 # Libraries

 Here are my libraries: